Lirt/velero-plugin-for-openstack/README.md

 Volume backups with Velero can also be done using [Restic](https://velero.io/docs/main/restic/).
 Please understand that this repository does not provide any functionality for restic and restic implementation is done purely in Velero code.

-There is a common similarity that `restic` can use Openstack Swift as object storage for backups.
+There is a common similarity that `restic` can use OpenStack Swift as object storage for backups.
 Restic way of authentication and implementation is however very different from this repository and it means that some ways of authentication that work here will not work with restic.
 Please refer to [official restic documentation](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html#openstack-swift) to understand how are you supposed to configure authentication variables with restic.

 Recommended way of using this plugin with restic is to use authentication with environment variables and only for 1 cloud and 1 BackupStorageLocation.
 In the BSL you need to configure `config.resticRepoPrefix: swift:<CONTAINER_NAME>:/<PATH>` - for example `config.resticRepoPrefix: swift:my-awesome-container:/restic`.